ForrestLin0805/FX_backtest/README.md

 Example of ready to use, prepared data from function 'prepare_data' attached to repository: "eurusd_prepared.csv"

-Examples of usage monte carlo simulations in each of montecarlo modules.
+The examples of usage monte carlo simulations attached in each of montecarlo modules.